Bolt Circle Calculator

 How do you measure a 5-lug bolt pattern?

-Does bolt pattern confirm wheel fitment?
+Does matching a wheel bolt pattern guarantee fitment?

 Scroll to Top